Seikho/Loco.Measures/README.md

-Loco.Metrics
+Loco.Measures
 =================

-Locomotor Activity Enclosure: Metric Extraction by Carl Winkler
+Locomotor Activity Enclosure: Measure Extraction by Carl Winkler

 This source code is compiled using .Net 4 Framework.
 The software provided is intended to work with the Locomotor Activity Enclosure system in conjuction with other software and hardware to record to data/output.